saraparveen26/Sales-Volume-Forecasting/README.md

 **Dashboard 2: Predictions data (2023)**
   * This dashboard shows visulaizations related to predicted sales volume, margin error and mean absolute percentage error.
+    * The HTML version of the Databricks dashboard can be accessed [here](Notebooks_Databricks/HTML/Predictions_Dashboard.html).
+(Please note that this version does not display the filters which are visible and functional on the local file).
   * __Here are screenshots of the dashboard:__<br />

     ***Overall view of dashboard:***